MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 1. In case system clipboard is changed in background from a native app, then we won't know about it until next focus.
 2. Page focus event can happen frequently, checking clipboard hash/sequence number might have perf impact
 3. Dependency on page focus requirement, if changed in future, complete re-implementation would be required.
-4. Increased complexity in handling edge cases where focus changes rapidly.
+4. Increased complexity since the implementation is scattered across different components - one for page focus handling and other for changes happening within the web document.

 ## 6 References & acknowledgements